SwarnamugiM/geer-intern-assignment/README.md

 ## 🚀 Deployment

 ### **Vercel (Recommended)**
-1. Push code to GitHub repository
+1. Push code to the GitHub repository
-2. Connect repository to Vercel
+2. Connect repository to Vercel/ Any website you want to deploy.
 3. Deploy automatically with zero configuration

 ### **Other Platforms**